nf-core/eager/docs/usage.md

 If you turn this on, the generated indices will be stored in the `./results/reference_genomes` for you.

 ## Other command line parameters

+### `-r`
+By default, EAGER2 will use the latest version of the pipeline that is downloaded on your system.
+However, it's a good idea to specify a pipeline version when running the pipeline on your data.
+This ensures that a specific version of the pipeline code and software are used when you run your pipeline.
+If you keep using the same tag, you'll be running the same version of the pipeline, even if there have been changes to the code since.

+First, go to the [nf-core/eager releases page](https://github.com/nf-core/eager/releases) and find the latest version number - numeric only (eg. `2.0`).
+Then specify this when running the pipeline with `-r` (one hyphen) - eg. `-r 2.0`.

+This version number will be logged in reports when you run the pipeline, so that you'll know what you used when you look back in the future.

+Additionally, EAGER pipeline releases are named after Swabian German Cities.
+The first release V2.0 is named "Kaufbeuren".
+Future releases are named after cities named in the [Swabian league of Cities](https://en.wikipedia.org/wiki/Swabian_League_of_Cities).

 ### `--outdir`
 The output directory where the results will be saved.